matrix-view/matrix-view-doc/README.md

 ## Modules

-This project was designed to demonstrate:
+This project is divided in the following modules:

 * [Infra](infra)
 * [Backend](backend)